x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 5. Close the **Add Public Folder** menu.

-   The calendar public folder shows in Calendar area of the OWA.
+   The calendar public folder shows in Calendar area of the Outlook Web App.

 6. Click the Calendar icon.